simdanonline/react-native-toast/README.md

 ## Features

 - Simple and easy to use
-- Customizable duration, position, and styles
+- Customisable appearance, duration, position, and styles
 - Compatible with both Android and iOS
 - Allows passing custom components
+- Global toast function for easy use anywhere in the application
+- Hide specific toasts or all toasts programmatically

 ## Installation